oreplay/oreplay-backend/README.md

 - Fixture: The data used to work with tests should be defined in fixtures.

 ## Controllers
+This repository uses [CakePHP](https://book.cakephp.org/4/en/index.html) [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) framework with a customized layer on top of it to work easier with Rest APIs.

+Controllers will have different methods that can be overwritten to add functionality for each HTTP method.

+The type data returned for each HTTP method will follow the standard described below.

+A naming convention for routes and parameters in the routes are used (for example, the parameter userID will be checked against the authentication token)

-Each controller must have a route defined in the BasePlugin file located in src/ directory of each plugin or in the routes.php file (when not using plugins)
+Each controller must have a route defined in the `BasePlugin` file located in `src/` directory of each plugin or in the `routes.php` file (when not using plugins)

 Controllers could have defined the following methods (all inherited from \RestApi\Controller\RestApiController)
 - isPublicController(): optional function to define if the controller is publicly available (without authentication)